The MAN FROM U.N.C.L.E. Image Library

 Australian Daybill (measures 14" x 30"; personal copy)

-(1966) Joseph Sargent spy espionage comedy spoof ("The man from U.N.C.L.E. is sensational on the BIG screen").
-Written by Dean Hargrove and adapted from the two part episode The Alexander The Greater Affair from the TV series "The Man from U.N.C.L.E."
+(1966) Joseph Sargent spy espionage comedy spoof ("The Man from U.N.C.L.E. is sensational on the BIG screen").
+Written by Dean Hargrove and adapted from the two-part episode The Alexander the Greater Affair from the (2nd season) TV series "The Man from U.N.C.L.E."
 Starring Robert Vaughn ("as Napoleon Solo"), David McCallum ("as Illya Kuryakin"), Rip Torn, and Dorothy Provine.

 One Spy Too Many (Un Espia de Mas)